arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

 ---
-Boiling the problem down, we can say that, in a Context-sensitive grammar, we need a parser to read a value &mdash; like a `Foo Parser` &mdash; and then use another parser based on that value &mdash; such as a `Foo -> Bar Parser`.
+Boiling the problem down, we can say that, in a Context-sensitive grammar, we need a parser to read a value &mdash; like a `Foo Parser` parsing a `Foo` instance &mdash; and then use another parser based on that value &mdash; such as a `Foo -> Bar Parser` consuming that `Foo` value to generate a `Bar Parser`.
 Keeping types generic, this means that first we find an `'a Parser`, then eventually an `'a -> 'b Parser` follows.

 Our goal is to write a parser combinator (`bind` or `>>=`) that given those 2 elements generates us back a `'b Parser`: